 - Sourcing & supporting new investments in early childhood education

 Finally, fellows will occasionally write and (with support from our marketing & communications team) publish thought leadership blogs to inform the field about investing sensitively with underestimated communities and inclusive leadership development.
 This can also elevate fellows’ profiles to future employers.

 What is a community of practice?

 A community of practice is a group of people who share a profession or skill—literally a community of practitioners.
-While the entire fellowship is a community of practice, fellows will participate with our partners at Harder+Company Community Research in structured dialogues and activities to formalize peer learning and reflection.
+Fellows will participate in structured dialogues and activities to formalize peer learning and reflection.
 Additionally, through these structured touch points we hope to identify ways to enhance the fellowship practice while it’s happening and capture lessons learned for future cohorts and the field at-large.